Financial stress affects quality of life for many Americans

-But there is also an adverse impact on your mental health, like suffering from a state of hopelessness or guilt.
-Some even feel shame over the choices they’ve made and the position they’re in.
-A constant state of worry, doubt and fear can make a person feel like there is no way out.
+Suffering from a state of hopelessness or guilt, or feeling shame over poor choices you’ve made, can actually perpetuate poor financial health.
+A constant state of worry, doubt and fear can make a person feel like there is no way out and lead to destructive habits.

 Yep, living paycheck to paycheck doesn’t just affect what you’re having for dinner, or where you buy your clothes.
 Living under financial stress can have very real consequences on how you think and feel about yourself.

-- Lack of hope / Loss of motivation
+- Lack of hope leads to loss of motivation

 Each has its own unique consequences, but they all build on each other and contribute to an unhealthy mentality called a fixed mindset, which I’ll explain below.